Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 Ethan Haynes - Resources, speficications for case, and PCB solution.
 Tucker Basham - Introduction and customer specifications for Power subsystem and microcontroller interface section.
 Matthew Vick- Display solution, PCB specifications, High-level solution, and re-introduce the problem.
 Jacob Brewer - Specifications for the display also Ethical, Professional, and Standards Considerations section.
+Then did the customers specs for the buttons & connections.
+Finally the details and connections for the post-processing system.